novusengine/NovusCore/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: 'Help contribute with us by creating a bug report.'
+about: 'Contribute by creating a bug report.'
 title: ''
 labels: ''
 assignees: ''